avk959/LGenerics/README.md

 # LGenerics

-LGenerics package for FPC and Lazarus,
-    contains generic algorithms and data structures.
+Package for FPC and Lazarus, contains generic algorithms and data structures.

 System requirements: FPC 3.1.1 and higher, Lazarus 1.9.0 and higher.